jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/text/text.rst

 4. Name - this is a name of a field
 5. Role name - this is a role which will be assgined to fill this field
-6. Placeholder - this text will be shown in the text box before anything is filled in (can be left empty, field name will be used instead)
+6. Placeholder - this text will be shown in the input box before anything is filled in (can be left empty, field name will be used instead)
 7. Optional - this attribute specifies if this field is mandatory to fill
 8. Multiline - this attribute specifies is this text field will be single or multi lined